Successful Environmental Cleanup

 Professional assessment is critical in getting this level of job successfully completed.

-The second step for Successful Environmental Cleanup, is choosing an experienced, licensed, and insured environmental cleanup company for REPAIR will go a long way in your project’s success.
+The second step for Successful Environmental Cleanup, is choosing an experienced, licensed, and insured environmental cleanup company.

 The initial assessment with cleanup recommendation will outline the Scope of the Work that needs to be done.
 A clear and complete Scope of Work allows you to get multiple quotes from environmental contractors.
 Those environmental contractors will give you bid for the same work on the same project.

 If you choose an environmental contractor can perform removal of all contaminates identified, such as toxic mold, asbestos, and lead-based paint, without subcontractors, your job will probably go much smoother and quicker.

 If you have concerns or questions throughout the repair (abatement or remediation) process, give us a call.
 We’re here to help!

 Always have a written contract that include milestone payments.

 Time is of the essence, so don’t accept a low bid that is for next month.
 Your problem will grow while you are waiting and that will cost you money.

 CLEAR a Successful Environmental Cleanup at the end of your project and before any reconstruction begins.

 Contaminants can’t be seen – that’s why we test.
 An onsite inspection is important to confirm the removal of contaminated building materials as well as sealing the envelope of the building where removal was performed.
 This is an expensive and sometimes, frustratingly long, process.
 So, let’s get it right the first time, so you get your life back.